MY EXPERIENCES WITH WSPR (WHISPER)

 Hardware and frequency spectrum

-For the 10 MHz band the WSPR band lies between 10140.1 kHz and 10140.3 kHz.
-As WSPR operates with an audio bandwidth from 1400 Hz to 1600 Hz, your receiver (or from a direct conversion receiver your local oscillator) has to be tuned to 10138.7 kHz (�20 Hz), or 1400 Hz lower than 10140.1 kHz.
-Unfortunately, I do not have a transmitter but happily I do have a receiver.
-I used the improved QRSS receiver for it (see this website) and the crystal oscillator is tuned to 10138.7 kHz by modifying the 10 pF of the serial capacitor of the crystal.
-By coincidence, this receiver was designed for an audio frequency of 1500 Hz, the center of the audio band of 1400 Hz to 1600 Hz.
+For each band, a 200 Hz wide segment of the spectrum is allocated.
+A WSPR signal is only 6 Hz wide, so 33 WSPR transmitters fit within it.
+And because a WSPR station transmits only 20% of the time and receives 80% of the time, the total number of transmitters that can be active in such a band-segment is five times as many, or 165.
+For the 10 MHz band, the WSPR band lies between 10140.1 kHz and 10140.3 kHz.
+Because WSPR operates with an audio bandwidth of 1400 Hz to 1600 Hz, your receiver (or, in the case of a Direct Conversion receiver, your local oscillator) must be tuned to 10138.7 kHz (±20 Hz), or 1400 Hz lower than 10140.1 kHz.
+Unfortunately, I do not have a transmitter, but fortunately, I do have a receiver.
+I used the improved QRSS receiver for this (see elsewhere on this website) and tuned the crystal oscillator to 10138.7 kHz by modifying the 10 pF value of the series capacitor with the crystal.
+Coincidentally, this receiver is designed for an audio frequency of 1500 Hz, so right in the middle of the audio band from 1400 Hz to 1600 Hz.

 The receiver for QRSS signals and WSPR.
 For WSPR reception

-the local oscillator is tuned to 10138.7 kHz �20 Hz.
+the local oscillator is tuned to 10138.7 kHz ±20 Hz.

-Time synchronisation
+Time synchronization

-Radio controlled DCF77 clock for time synchronisation
+Radio-controlled DCF77 clock for time synchronization

 WSPR signals are displayed on the screen!

-At "dial" fill in the frequency of 10.138700 MHz, at TX 10.140200 MHz, even if you are just receiving WSPR signals.
-When you are only receiving and not transmitting, set the knob "TX fraction" to 0, otherwise to 20%.
-And at setup you have to fill in your call and 4 character QTH locator "AB12", even when you are just receiving.
-After a while the text "Waiting to start" in the textbox left below will change to "Receiving".
 Adjust the audio level so that the RX Noise (textbox left below) is between -10 dB and +10 dB.
 Remove the "Idle" sign and after a few minutes the stations will be displayed.
 It becomes however really interesting when you do activate "Upload spots" and your PC does have an internet connection.
 The stations that you do receive are uploaded to a central database that you can display via internet.
 In this database you can select that you only want to see the station you have received and there are many more selection criteria.
-The station you have received can also be made visible on a worldmap.
+The station you have received can also be made visible on a world map.
 During the daytime, my receiver is switched on quite often and then I can see everywhere (on my work for example), in the database which stations I have received.
 And when you also transmit in WSPR, you can look in the database where and who did receive your WSPR signal.
 Most WSPR signals are 5 watt or less and have been received wordldwide.
 Nice!
 In the database, also a reception report is displayed as signal to noise ration.
 WSPR signals can be decoded by a signal to noise ratio of -28 dB.
 When your report has a signal to noise ratio of -8 dB, the signal can be reduced by 20 dB or 100x in power.
 And some more data is displayed in the database: frequency, frequency drift, time error, power, direction and distance.

 Dr. Joe Taylor, K1JT